state-adapt/state-adapt/apps/docs2/docs/api/angular/index/watch.md

 path — Object path in Redux Devtools

-adapter — Object with state change functions and selectors
+adapter — Optional object with state change functions and selectors.
+When omitted, `watch` uses the base adapter.

 ### Usage